casefabric/guide/docs/cmmn/case-plan.md

 All tasks use parameters to pass information.
 These parameters refer to Case File Items.
 A Human Task needs a performer and therefore the Role concept us used.
 Also, a Human Task can have a Planning Table and therefore Appicability Rules to a Task.

-**In the CaseFabric IDE**, you can model a human task, a process task and a case task.
+**In the Case Designer**, you can model a human task, a process task and a case task.
 Drag the icon for the task to the canvas and model its properties using the Properties Palette.

 ### Implementation of Human Task and Process Task
-**In the CaseFabric IDE** for both the Human Task and the Process Task, you can add an implementation.
+**In the Case Designer** for both the Human Task and the Process Task, you can add an implementation.
 Note that **in CMMN** an implementation of a Process Task –a reference to a Process– is specified, whereas an implementation for a Human Task is not.

 You can create an implementation in the IDE, clicking on labels `Processes` or `Human Task Model` and create it by entering a Name and Description, and next using the button Create+Open.